 Most of us will casually encounter dozens of embedded systems by mid-morning each day throughout our residences, roadways and workplaces.
 Fundamentally, an embedded system is some combination of hardware and software that is designed for a particular function.
 It senses a real-world condition, does some computing, then produces output data or control of some kind.

-Fueled largely by growth in cloud computing and convergence of wireless technologies, industry-wide estimates ranging from 20 to 50 billion connected devices by 2030 are common among major technology research companies.
-Of course, this trend ushers in greater hardware and software design challenges of effectively managing and securing connected devices, as well as capturing and harnessing the vast amounts of data the devices are meant to produce around their associated services.
-From whatever angle or perspective students prefer to examine, the magnitude and breadth of opportunities is very clear across a multitude of end markets.
+Fueled by dramatic reductions in size, cost and power consumption, combined with ever increasing availability of wireless networking technology, the industry estimates that there could be 100 billion connected devices by 2027.
+Revenue projections for IoT nodes, gateways, platforms, software and services could be as high as $1,149 billion by 2027.
+This trend ushers in greater hardware and software design challenges for low-power and effectively managing and securing connected devices, as well as capturing and harnessing vast amounts of data produced by business operations.
+From whatever perspective students prefer to examine, the magnitude and breadth of opportunities is very clear across a multitude of end markets.

 The embedded systems engineering certificate, which is offered by the Department of Electrical, Computer and Energy Engineering, provides students the competitive hardware and software knowledge and skills needed to design and implement these systems.